Five Discoveries that Changed My Life

-Wisdom I Wish I Had in My Youth
+Wisdom I Wish I Possessed in My Youth

-Five life changing discoveries I stumbled upon during a long search for flourishing.
+Five life changing discoveries I stumbled on during a decade long search for flourishing.

 Few leave the family home with sufficient skills to survive in the competitive world.
 But we’re fighters, we take the blows, gather wisdom and adapt to the surrounding challenges.
 When we reach the sunset years, with silver hair and wrinkles, we look back and treasure a few learnings that contributed more than the others to improving our lives; the moments that changed the trajectories and invited peace.
 Sometimes I contemplate a life that stumbled on these wisdoms earlier and applied the knowledge to parenting, career, and relationships.
 But then again, maybe living life was required to appreciate the significance of these findings.
 Human development requires struggle before the wisdom; we can’t bypass the prerequisites of daily toil.
 We can, however, learn some wisdom from those who proceeded us in the journey.
 With that in mind, I share these five discoveries.